Nov 16 2020

 6. Social/Interpersonal Skills

-Goal: ____ will increase conversation skills to stick to the topic at hand.
+Goal: ________ will increase conversation skills to stick to the topic at hand.

 Goal: ________ will develop social understanding skills as measured by the benchmarks listed below.

-1. _____ will engage in appropriate turn-taking skills by attending to peer’s turn and waiting for one’s own turn 4/5 opportunities to do so.
+Objectives: Engage in appropriate turn-taking skills by attending to peer’s turn and waiting for one’s own turn 4/5 opportunities to do so.

-2. _____will work cooperatively with peers in small group settings (ex., share materials, allow peers to share different thoughts) 4/5 opportunities to do so.
+Work cooperatively with peers in small group settings (ex., share materials, allow peers to share different thoughts) 4/5 opportunities to do so.

-3. _____ will raise their hand and wait to be called on before talking aloud in group settings 4/5 opportunities to do so.
+Raise their hand and wait to be called on before talking aloud in group settings 4/5 opportunities to do so.

 Goal: ________ will increase social-emotional skills as measured by the benchmarks listed below.

-1. _____ will identify various simple emotional states in self 4/5 opportunities to do so.
+Objectives: Identify various simple emotional states in self 4/5 opportunities to do so.

-2. _____ will state what would be an appropriate response to a particular emotional state 4/5 opportunities to do so.
+State what would be an appropriate response to a particular emotional state 4/5 opportunities to do so.

-3. _____ will state why a person might be feeling a particular emotion 4/5 opportunities to do so.
+State why a person might be feeling a particular emotion 4/5 opportunities to do so.

-Goal: _________ will demonstrate appropriate play skills, peer relations, cooperative learning and assertiveness with _______ (frequency) as measured by _________.
+Goal: ________ will demonstrate appropriate play skills, peer relations, cooperative learning and assertiveness with ________ (frequency) as measured by ________.

 Objective: